zonika/tweet-shortener-web-0715-public/README.md

   Now the client has come back to you.
 They love the program, but they noticed that even tweets that are under 140 characters are being shortened.
 Now they want you to only shorten the tweet if it's too long.

-3. Write a new method that only does the substitutions if the tweet is longer than 140 characters and print the results to the screen.
+3. Write a new method that only does the substitutions if the tweet is longer than 140 characters.

   Things are going great, but you're noticing that some tweets are too long still, even after substituting shorter words.
 Being the conscientious developer that you are, you talk to the client about this scenario and decide together that the best thing to do is just truncate the string to 140 characters if it's still too long after you do the substitution.

-4. Modify your program to truncate the tweet to 140 characters with an ellipsis if it's still too long after substitution.
-E.g. "I love fishsticks, but I am not a ..."
+4. Write another method that truncates the tweet to 140 characters with an ellipsis if it's still too long after substitution.
+E.g. "Random Passage satisfies the craving for those details that ..."